Gas During Pregnancy: Causes and Prevention

 Gas during pregnancy is a frequent occurrence, which also means that gas during pregnancy is a common concern.
 The typical person will pass gas approximately 18 times a day.
-The reason is that the average person produces up to 4 pints of gas daily.
+The reason for this is that the average person produces up to 4 pints of gas daily.

 What causes gas during pregnancy?